-Diaphonique can support many types of classical contemporary music projects implying a franco-british collaboration.
+Diaphonique can support many types of classical contemporary music projects implying a franco-british collaboration, including also an irish component from 2023.
 Read our criteria to see if your project is eligible.
-On 28 April, join a Q&A session before the call for projects’ closure on 16 May 2021 (announcement and registration via our newsletter).
+On 14th of March, join a Q&A session organised by Culture Ireland before the call for projects’ closure on 15 May (announcement and registration via our newsletter).

 What type of project ?